Frequently Asked Questions

 I have a hearing disability.
 Do I need a sign language interpreter to attend the trip?

 This depends very much on your specific situation.
 We typically ask interpreters (SLIs) to go on trips with our participants who have a hearing disability.
 If a participant is able to bring their own sign language interpreter, this usually works best.
-SLI's trip fees are compensated on regional trips and greatly reduced on other domestic and international trips.
+SLI's trip fees are waived on domestic trips and slightly reduced on international trips.
 If you cannot provide a sign language interpreter, WI will attempt to find one to attend the trip.
 We cannot, however, guarantee that an interpreter will be available.